-My small business owner clients often reflect that it is getting more and more difficult to retain employees at competitive wages.
+My small business owner clients often reflect that it is getting more and more difficult to retain employees in Seattle at competitive wages.
 Well, there is good reason for that feeling.

 - Unemployment is at 3.3%, An Historic Low: The State of Washington reports that unemployment in the Seattle/Bellevue/Everett area is 3.3%, significantly lower than the national average of 3.7%.
 That means that employees likely have a lot of options on where to work and will take many things under consideration, such as benefits, transportation costs, commuting times, etc.